Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 A third issue is that the energy of neutrinos diffusing through the system is not constant; inelastic scatterings, as well as absorption and re-emission, are both taken into account in the energy diffusion rate, and these processes tend to bring the neutrinos closer to thermal equilibrium with the fluid.
 On the other hand, the integrated values of $Q_{\rm diff}$ and $R_{\rm diff}$ computed above assume that neutrinos random walk through the fluid at constant energy.
 Diffusing neutrinos have lower average energies than the emitted neutrinos, but only because the opacity of the system to high-energy neutrinos is larger; the scheme does not account for thermalization of the neutrinos.
 The ASL scheme attempts to partially account for this thermalization by suppresing $R_\nu$ by a factor of $e^{-\tau_{\rm en}/10}$, then renormalizing the energy-intergrated $R_\nu$ to keep the total number of neutrinos constant while reducing their average energy.

 The last important issue is that, in its simplest form, a leakage scheme does not account for the energy, momentum, and lepton number deposited in the fluid by reabsorption of neutrinos emitted in different regions of the system.
 Neutrinos either leave or do not leave the simulation domain, but the interactions between neutrinos and the fluid after emission do not feedback onto the evolution of the fluid.
-This is particularly problematic when studying the composition of matter outflows, which is known to be significantly impacted by absorption of $\nu_e$~\cite{Wanajo:2014}.
+This is particularly problematic when studying the composition of matter outflows, which is known to be significantly impacted by absorption of $\nu_e$ \citep{Wanajo:2014}.
 In general relativistic merger simulations, multiple leakage schemes have attempted to approximately include these absorption effects.
-In~\cite{Mosta:2020hlh,Cipolletta:2020kgq}, absorption is taken into account by calculating the emission and absorption of neutrinos along radial rays in the post merger remnant.
+In \cite{Mosta:2020hlh,Cipolletta:2020kgq}, absorption is taken into account by calculating the emission and absorption of neutrinos along radial rays in the post merger remnant.
 Along each ray, the neutrino emissivity is estimated from the energy and number density emission rates predicted by a leakage scheme.
-The heating rate and change in composition of the fluid can then be estimated from the neutrino luminosity integrated over each ray, and from a local estimate of $\kappa_a$.
-Radice {\it et al}~\cite{Radice:2018pdn} instead consider approximate transport along each ray, evolving the energy density of the free-streaming neutrinos (zeroth moment, see Sec.~\ref{sec:mom}).
-In all cases, absorption of free streaming neutrinos is only included in optically thin regions, with an exponential cutoff $\propto e^{-\tau_\nu}$ applied to the absorption rate in optically thick regions.
-In the ILEAS scheme~\cite{Ardevol-Pulpillo:2018btx}, neutrino emission (as predicted by the leakage) is similarly followed along ``rays'' and potentially reabsorbed.
+The heating rate and change in composition of the fluid can then be estimated from the neutrino luminosity integrated over each ray, and from a local estimate of $\kappa_a$. \cite{Radice:2018pdn} instead consider approximate transport along each ray, evolving the energy density of the free-streaming neutrinos (zeroth moment, see Sect.~\ref{sec:mom}).
+In all of these works, absorption of free streaming neutrinos is only included in optically thin regions, with an exponential cutoff $\propto e^{-\tau_\nu}$ applied to the absorption rate in optically thick regions.
+In the ILEAS scheme \citep{Ardevol-Pulpillo:2018btx}, neutrino emission (as predicted by the leakage) is similarly followed along ``rays'' and potentially reabsorbed.
 However, no specific geometry is assumed for these rays; instead, neutrinos follow the gradient of the optical depth.
-This leads to many more rays that may jointly contribute to absorption in any given cells, thus complicating the algorithm, but also to a propagation of neutrinos that should better match the geometry of the system.
-We note that in all cases, it is important to calculate the absorption opacities for the energy of the free-streaming neutrinos, rather than for the energy of neutrinos locally in equilibrium with the fluid.
-Typically, neutrinos in merger simulations have $\epsilon_\nu \sim (10-20)\,{\rm MeV}$, while in the outflows $T\sim 1\,{\rm MeV}$.
-As $\kappa_a \propto \nu^2$, assuming thermal equilibrium of the neutrinos with the fluid can lead to large underestimates of the absorption rate~\cite{Foucart:2016rxm,Radice:2018pdn}.
-This is an issue not only for leakage schemes, but also for energy-integrated moment schemes, as we will see.
+This leads to many more rays that may jointly contribute to absorption in any given cell, thus complicating the algorithm, but also to a propagation of neutrinos that should better match the geometry of the system.